Open Enrollment is coming up next week. This is a period of time when you can make choices for your benefit plans for next year.

 - Open Enrollment, Part 2: Life Insurance and AD&D

 - Open Enrollment, Part 4: Flexible Spending Account

-For me, I always chose a PPO because I like the flexibility.
-The employer is usually motivated to move the employees from a more costly PPO to an HMO.
-But I don’t want to cut any corners with regard to my health care in order to save my employer some money.
+For me, I always choose a PPO because I like the flexibility.
+The employer is usually motivated to move the employees from a more costly PPO to an HMO, but I don’t want to cut any corners with regard to my health care in order to save my employer some money.
 It will cost me a little more in terms of employee contributions, annual deductible and co-pays, but all those are pre-tax money when I use money from a Health Care Flexible Spending Account.
 I will write more on Flexible Spending Accounts in a future post.

 My company only offers one plan.
 I chose it.
 The premium is pretty low at $5 per pay period.